-So that only Ulayo could hear, Tiuti whispered, "My child, what beckoned you here?"
+Softly, so that only Ulayo could hear, Tiuti whispered, "My child, I miss you.
+What beckoned you here?"

 Eku caught up and stood at Tiuti's side.

 Studied the old master's profile, trying to figure out what was happening.